Sinking of MV Sewol: Causes

 Sewol was carrying only 580 tons of ballast water, much less than the recommended 2,030 tons; this would make the vessel more prone to list and capsize.
 The crew had reportedly pumped out hundreds of tons of ballast water from the bottom of the ship in order to accommodate the additional cargo.
 The combination of the lack of ballast water and excess cargo meant that the center of gravity on the Sewol was too high for safe operation and the amount of force needed to capsize the ship was reduced to a dangerously low level.
-The newspaper Chosun Ilbo argued that the discharging of ballast water was a cause of the incident.
+The newspaper The Chosun Ilbo argued that the discharging of ballast water was a cause of the incident.

 Secondary causes also contributed to the capsizing of the ferry by decreasing the restoring force.
-Renovations which added extra passenger cabins have been proposed as a main secondary cause by Kim Gill-soo (김길수), a professor in the maritime transport technological department at the Korea Maritime University.
+Renovations which added extra passenger cabins have been proposed as a main secondary cause by Kim Gil-soo (김길수), a professor in the maritime transport technological department at the Korea Maritime University.
 This possible cause has also been supported by the off-duty captain as well as Lee Sang-yun.

 It was theorized that the solenoid valve became stuck, which contributed to the sharp turn.
 The Social Disasters Commission (SDC), an investigation team, concluded that it is highly improbable that this occurred.
-The SDC also concluded that it cannot confirm if the cause of the sinking was due to an external force, although there was some deformation and damage to the Sewol’s hull.
+The SDC also concluded that it cannot confirm if the cause of the sinking was due to an external force, although there was some deformation and damage to the Sewol's hull.
 The investigative committee was not able to rule out other causes for the sinking.
 The cause of the sinking was still undetermined as of December 2022.